 Campaign Victory – ENEL-EMGESA Withdraws Second Charge against Miller Dussan.

-(22nd April 2017) After several months of international campaigning, the Democracy Center has just received a reply from ENEL-EMGESA via the Business and Human Rights Resource Centre stating that they have formally requested that the Colombian Public Prosecutor withdraw the legal charges against Miller Dussan.
+(22nd April 2017) After several months of international campaigning, the Democracy Center has just received a reply from ENEL-EMGESA (in Spanish) via the Business and Human Rights Resource Centre stating that they have formally requested that the Colombian Public Prosecutor withdraw the legal charges against Miller Dussan.
 ASQUIMBO have hailed the news as another major triumph for their resistance efforts.
 We reiterate our solidarity with their struggle and that of environmental defenders across the region facing similar harassment and criminalisation.
+A more complete update for supporters of the campaign will follow shortly.

 The Democracy Center’s Second Reply to ENEL-EMGESA